Warrants served to Texas Democrats, but holdout continues

 “I don’t worry about things I can’t control,” said state Rep. Erin Zwiener, one of the Democrats who was served with a warrant and has refused to return to the Capitol.
 “Nothing about these warrants are a surprise, and they don’t necessarily affect my plans.”

-Democrats, who acknowledge they cannot permanently stop the GOP voting bill from passing in Texas, responded to the warrants with new shows of defiance.
+Democrats, who acknowledge they cannot permanently stop the GOP voting bill from passing because of Republicans' dominance in both chambers of the Texas Legislature, responded to the warrants with new shows of defiance.
 One turned up in a Houston courtroom and secured a court order aimed at preventing him from being forced to return to the Capitol.
-In the Texas Senate, Democrat Carol Alvarado announced she would try delaying passage of the voting bill in her chamber by speaking on it indefinitely in the form of a filibuster, although that is unlikely to stop it from passing.
+In the Texas Senate, Democrat Carol Alvarado tried to delay passage of the voting bill in her chamber by speaking on it indefinitely in the form of a filibuster, although she admitted that was unlikely to stop it from passing.

+The NAACP also stepped in on behalf of the Texas Democrats, urging the Justice Department to investigate whether a federal crime was being committed when Republicans threatened to have them arrested.

 Refusing to attend legislative sessions is a violation of House rules — a civil offense, not a criminal one, leaving the power the warrants carry to get Democrats back to the chamber unclear, even for the Republicans who invoked it.
 Democrats would not be jailed.
 Republican Travis Clardy, who helped negotiate an early version of the voting bill that Democrats first stopped with a walkout in May, told ABC News he believed “they can be physically brought back to the Capitol."